DawsonSmith8997/BIOL3070-DSmith/Warm-up-mosquitoes-TEMPLATE-COMPLETE-FINAL.md

 <img src="Warm-up-mosquitoes-TEMPLATE-COMPLETE-FINAL_files/figure-gfm/viremia-1.png" style="display: block; margin: auto auto auto 0;" />

-# STUDY QUESTION and HYPOTHESIS

-## Questions
+# Primary Study Question

-Fill in here, the question we want to answer… e.g. What bird species is acting as WNV amplifying host in Salt Lake City?
+Which bird species act as important amplifying hosts of West Nile virus in Salt Lake City, Utah?

+# Secondary Study Questions

+Future research could build on this study by exploring how mosquito feeding patterns influence West Nile virus (WNV) transmission risk across Salt Lake City.
+Specifically, examining whether the frequency of mosquito bloodmeals from house finches predicts local WNV infection rates could help clarify the strength of this host–virus relationship.
+Additionally, comparing spatial hotspots of mosquito feeding activity with WNV infection hotspots would provide deeper insight into how bird–mosquito interactions shape the geographic distribution of the virus in urban environments.

-## Hypothesis
+# Hypothesis

-Fill in hypothesis… e.g. House finches are acting as important amplifying hosts of WNV in Salt Lake City.
+We hypothesized that house finches (Haemorhous mexicanus) serve as key amplifying hosts of WNV in Salt Lake City.

-## Prediction
+# Prediction

-Fill in prediction… e.g. If house finches are acting as important amplifying hosts, we predict that trapping locations where mosquitoes feed on house finches will also have higher rates of confirmed WNV in tested mosquito pools.
+If house finches are important amplifying hosts, mosquito trap locations where mosquitoes have fed on house finches will also exhibit higher WNV-positive pool rates.

-# MOTHODS
+# Methods

-Fill in here, including overview of procedure and methods used for this project.

-## Fill in first analysis

-# put code for analysis here
+Mosquitoes were collected from multiple trap sites across Salt Lake City using gravid and CO₂-baited traps.
+Engorged females were dissected, and bloodmeal DNA was extracted.
+Host species were identified via PCR amplification and Sanger sequencing of the cytochrome-b gene followed by BLAST comparison to avian reference sequences.

+Mosquito pools from each site were tested for WNV by RT-PCR, and results were summarized as (a) binary presence/absence and (b) proportional infection rate (loc_rate).
+Statistical analyses were performed in R, including visualization of host feeding patterns and generalized linear models (GLMs) relating house finch bloodmeal counts to WNV detection.

+## First Analysis

+## Code For First Analysis

 Horizontal plots: